The Programs and Efforts to Empower Women in South Sudan

 Women in South Sudan are facing alarming human rights abuses.
-Ongoing conflict has claimed many lives and displaced about two million people.
+The ongoing conflict has claimed many lives and displaced about two million people.
 Women have suffered disproportionately, being subjected to horrific gender-based violence.
 Despite the grim realities women in South Sudan face, humanitarian organizations such as the UNDP and IMO, along with the U.S. government, are working to empower women in South Sudan.

 To combat the effects of these cruelties, the UNDP and IMO are working to help women heal through counseling and support groups where they can safely discuss their experiences and feelings.
 Working in displacement camps, these programs have moved many women from isolation and depression to a place of hope and healing.
 The work does not stop there.